-UserGuiding currently has 2 plans: Startup and Growth.
-The startup package starts from $99/month.
+UserGuiding currently has 3 plans: Basic, Professional, and Corporate.
+The Basic package starts from $99/month.

 Very simple to use, a total plug and play product.
 No technical knowledge is needed.

 It works quite smoothly with web apps but it requires some development with desktop apps.

 Pendo – Understand and guide your users

 The foremost offering of Pendo is its Product Cloud.
 The principal aim is to gather up user onboarding, product analytics, and user feedback together in one platform.

 When it comes to product analytics and user segmentation Pendo is a great solution.
 Plus, some big names such as Zendesk, bmc, and Sprinklr chose Pendo to understand and guide their users.

 However, there are limited onboarding elements and there is not a great variety of styling options.
 So, it restricts you from creating a smooth onboarding experience.
 Sometimes, it also can be confusing to use it since Pendo has many different features for different use cases.

 Pendo currently does not provide us with a specific price.
 It offers custom prices for their customers according to their products.